- 1 tablespoon butter

 - 1/4 teaspoon pepper

 - 3/4 cup uncooked orzo pasta

-- In a Dutch oven, saute the sausage, red pepper and shallots in butter until vegetables are tender.
+- In a Dutch oven, heat butter over medium-high heat; saute sausage with pepper and shallots until browned.

 Reviews forWinter Country Soup